Best Monero Wallet | XMR Wallet on Guarda

 If different users send several transactions to your public address (wallet), anyone who knows this public address can easily track the balance along with their incoming and outgoing transactions.

-XMR designed to be resistant to mining using ASICs, which are used to mine many cryptocurrencies, such as Bitcoin, Ethereum, etc. Monero can be efficiently mined on consumer-grade equipment such as x86, x86-64, ARM and GPU, and therefore miners love this currency.
+XMR is designed to be resistant to mining using ASICs, which are used to mine many cryptocurrencies, such as Bitcoin, Ethereum, etc. Monero can be efficiently mined on consumer-grade equipment such as x86, x86-64, ARM and GPU, and therefore miners love this currency.

 Also, in November 2019, the Monero development team introduced a new RandomX health check algorithm to further increase resistance to ASIC mining.